padiac/padiac.github.io/notes/statistics-why-generalized-laws-of-large-numbers-and-central-limit-theorems-matter.md

 Both the **Law of Large Numbers (LLN)** and the **Central Limit Theorem (CLT)** are cornerstones of probability theory.
 They describe how randomness aggregates into stable patterns.

-However, the classical versions assume *independent and identically distributed* (i.i.d.) samples — an assumption that almost never holds in real-world data.
+However, the classical versions assume *independent and identically distributed* (i.i.d.) samples -- an assumption that almost never holds in real-world data.

-Therefore, extending these theorems beyond i.i.d. is not about being “more precise”; it is about making them **usable** under realistic conditions.
+Therefore, extending these theorems beyond i.i.d. is not about being "more precise"; it is about making them **usable** under realistic conditions.

 ---